Saltney: Amenities

 There is a public house called The City Arms in Higher Saltney.
-Hanging outside was a sign "The Last Pub In England" and on the other side it read "The First Pub In England".
-This sign was taken down some years ago.
 Other amenities in Saltney include the Corner Pin public house, a post office, Saltney Business Centre, St David's Retail Park and the Asda and Morrisons supermarkets.

 Saltney has three primary schools, St Anthony's Catholic Primary, Saltney Ferry C.P. and Wood Memorial.
 St David's High School is the local secondary school for students from the surrounding areas.

 The Anglican parish church is St Mark's which is in Higher Saltney.
 On the High Street can be found St Anthony of Padua Catholic Church and Saltney Methodist Church.

 There is a community centre in the centre of Saltney which is regularly used by children's groups as well as being surrounded by fields where football tournaments are often held.
 The Community Centre is also home to Saltney Town FC who formed in 2010.